TugboatQA/docs/building-a-preview/inside-a-preview/index.md

 - Determine which Service is the
   [Default Service](../../setting-up-services/how-to-set-up-services/index.md#define-a-default-service)
-- View build logs and output logs for your Services
+- Click into Service names to view build logs and output logs for your Services
 - Start a Terminal in the Service

 [MATT AND BEN - I have waffled over whether we should build out each of these